-Sabbatical Leave Application Department of: \\\\\
+Sabbatical Leave Ap Department of: •

-Please attach a complete, up-to-date vitae and a narrative which includes the guidelines listed on the next page.
+Please attach a complethe next page. ete, up-to-date vitae and a narrati ve which includ es the guidelines listed on

 Name

-Department

-Rank nk Years at Current Rank
+Rank Years at C urrent Rank

 Period of Requested S abbatical

 Date of Appointment at ESU

 Education: Highest degree:

 Date:

 Institution:

-Number of hours beyond highest of legree:
+Number of hours beyond highes

 Have you had any oth er sabbatical leave at ESU?
 Yes NO

 Date:

 Accomplishment:

 Have you had any oth er leaves at ESU?
 Yes NO

 Date:

 Accomplishment:

-Date:
+Applicant's Signature Dat e:

 APPROVAL:

-Department Chair: Date:
+Department Chair: Dat e:

-College/School Dean: Date:

-Provost: Date:

-President: Date:
+e:

+e:

-4F.012 Guidelines for Sabbatical Leave Application
+4F.12 Guidelines for Sabbatical Leave Application

 - Describe the specific program of activities or research planned for the sabbatical period.
 Outline basic steps that you will take in accomplishing goals, making sure that you provide the schedule you intend to follow during the leave period. - 2.
-Indicate the past experiences that are relevant to the work that you propose to do during the sabbatical period. - Indicate where the work will be conducted and the importance of that location to your activities.
+Indicate the past experiences that are relevant to the work that you propose to do during the sabbatical period. - 3.
+Indicate where the work will be conducted and the importance of that location to your activities.
 Indicate what formal arrangements you have made to be accepted at the proposed location. - 4.
 Indicate whether your activities are being funded by any outside agency.
 Attach appropriate correspondence, if any. - Describe how the results of your work will be published, displayed, or otherwise disseminated. - 6.
 State how this sabbatical leave will enhance your teaching, research, and service. - 7.
 The department chair should include a plan for handling the applicant's assignments during the period of the leave.

-4F.013 Phased Retirement-Unclassified
+4F.13 Phased Retirement-Unclassified

 The Teachers College follows University policy 3B.0204 Phased Retirement-Unclassified.
 This program is available to faculty and unclassified employees who are benefit eligible, have attained the age of 55, and have completed 10 years of full-time service with 1 or more of the Board of Regents institutions.
 The program provides a faculty member or unclassified employee the opportunity to phase retirement over a selected period of time not to exceed 5 years.

 The participant's appointment must be at least .25 FTE but not more than .75 FTE in the phased retirement program.

 The participant's salary is reduced according to the FTE appointment, but benefits (health insurance, retirement contributions, death and disability coverage, leave earnings) remain at the full-time rate.
 Participants may partially withdraw or annuitize their Board of Regents mandatory retirement plan while on the phased retirement plan.
 Participants must retire at the end of the agreement period.
 Phased retirement requests are due to the Dean by November 19.
-The Dean will review the requests and submit his/her recommendation to the Provost by December 1.
+The Dean will review the requests and submit their recommendation to the Provost by November 18.